juhasev/sample-ninja-help/redemptions.md

 This table displays redemption requests from panelists to redeem their points for rewards.
 Select one or more redemption requests and either choose to **APPROVE SELECTED** or **REJECT SELECTED**.
 When a reward request is approved Sample Ninja will execute the redemption with vendor in the next fifteen minutes.

-> If you reject redemption requests the panelists are given full refund.
+> If you reject redemption requests the panelists are given a full refund.

 ### HISTORY

 View historical approvals data and monitor partner status.
-If you mouse over the **info** icon you will see a popup that contains reward partner data.
+If you mouse over the **info** icon you will see a popup that contains reward partner supplied data.
+This data varies by vendor but can be useful for trouble shooting purposes.

 ### TangoCard statuses